Sudhanshu-Roy/client-proposal-generator/README.md

 An AI-powered SaaS application that automatically analyzes a business website and generates a professional digital marketing proposal within seconds.

-Built using FastAPI, React, Tailwind CSS, SQLite, SQLAlchemy, and GPT-4o-mini.
+Built using FastAPI, React, Tailwind CSS, SQLite, SQLAlchemy, and groq.

 ---